sydtlsyafiraa/docker-webApp/README.md

 1. Make sure these are install in your machine

    apt install docker.io -y
    systemctl start docker

 2. Create a directory
    mkdir DockerWebApp

+Navigate to the directory
    cd DockerWebApp

 3. Create index.html file
 <!DOCTYPE html>